therabidbanana/vimfiles/README.md

 - [MacVim][macvim] - `brew install macvim`
 - [Homesick][homesick] - `gem install homesick`
 - [node.js][node] - `brew install node`
+- [discount][discount] - `brew install discount `

 [MacVim][macvim] is not a requirement as the majority of the files work in most \*nix environments including Terminal.
 It's recommended to use [Homebrew's][homebrew] package of [MacVim][macvim], as it compiles MacVim and Vim at 64 bit with Ruby, Python, Perl, installs the command line link `mvim`, plus a bunch of other goodness.
 [Homesick][homesick] is required for easy management of dot files with the repository. [node.js][node] is recommended for allowing the [syntastic][syntastic] plug-in to run [JSLint][jslint] on your JavaScript files.
+The [discount][discount] executable is recommended for converting markdown files to html for previewing.

 ## Installation